symphonycms/members/README.markdown

 The [Email Template Filter](http://symphony-cms.com/download/extensions/view/20743/) or [Email Template Manager](http://symphony-cms.com/download/extensions/view/64322/) can be used to email information specific to the Members extension such as Member Registration, Password Reset and Activation Codes.
 These extensions allow Email Templates to be added as Event Filters to your events.
 Check the documentation for either extension to evaluate them for your situation.
 All bugs relating to those extensions should be reported to the respective extension, not the Members extension.

 Please note that the Password Reset event is unique and requires that it's template be set through the System > Preferences page.

-The Members extension requires a Member: Email field to work with the Email Template Filter or Email Template Manager.